Insulation for Masonry Partial Fill Cavity Walls

 Why is partial fill cavity construction so common?

 Using rigid insulation boards in conjunction with a minimum 50mm air cavity is a tried and tested solution familiar to designers, specifiers, contractors and building inspectors alike.
-It is the most popular method for constructing external walls in the UK, and has been used consistently on building sites for the last hundred years.
+It is a popular method for constructing external walls in the UK, and has been used on building sites for the last hundred years.

 The clear cavity between the outer leaf and the insulation acts as a barrier to external moisture, stopping it from reaching the inside of the building.
 Most commonly, the outer skin of the cavity wall is constructed from brick.
 Blockwork is also used, clad or rendered to provide the desired finish.